galaxyxone/ipfsStatViewer/readme.md

 - Download the build file and load it as unpacked in Chrome Extension Manager
 - Open extension with your IPFS Daemon running

-Note: You need to make sure you have cross origin requests allowed.
+Important Note: You need to make sure you have cross origin requests allowed.
 You can use the following ipfs cli-commands to enable cross origin access.

 ```sh